gausby/pursuit/README.md

 It does use [`new Function`](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Function) to compile the generated code into functional code, so take great precautions with what you trust it with.
 Think twice before using it to generate code on the client-side.

+**Notice:** From 0.3.0 `instanceOf` is no longer supported, and the interface has been changed a bit.
+Look into Pursuit Core if you customize the language.

 ## Usage